moondog1969/streamDAG/README.md

 # streamDAG
-indices and tools for directed acyclic graphs (DAGs), particularly DAG representations of intermittent streams.
+Indices and tools for directed acyclic graphs (DAGs), particularly DAG representations of intermittent streams.